wiesmann/QuickDrawViewer/README.md

 ```

 You can [download the compiled Pict file](docs/inside_macintosh.pict).
-he rendering in the book looks like this:
+the rendering in the book looks like this:

 ![Example Pict](docs/inside_macintosh_listing_A5.png)